microsoft/vscode-gradle/DOCS.md

 ## The Build System

-Gradle is used as the build system for the extension.
-Gradle will compile the Java & Protobuff files and run the relevant tasks to correctly build all the dependencies of the project.
+Gradle is used as the build system for the extension, for both the client and the server.
+Gradle compilse the Java & Protobuff files and runs the relevant tasks to download & build all the dependencies of the project.

 Getting started on this extension is as simple as `./gradlew build`.

+## Supported Tooling Versions

+### Gradle

+#### Provider side

+The current version of Tooling API supports running builds using Gradle versions 2.6 and later.

+#### Consumer side

+The current version of Gradle supports running builds via Tooling API versions 3.0 and later.

+### Java

+The Tooling API requires Java 8 or later.
+The Gradle version used by builds may have additional Java version requirements.